preciofishbone/OmniaDocsG2/pages/edit-page-variations/index.rst

 A variation can be restored or terminated the same way as pages in the archive.

-More information about deleting, restoring and terminating of pages is found here: :doc:`Delete a page </pages/delete-page/index>`
+More information about deleting, restoring and terminating of pages (which os fully applicable on variations) is found here: :doc:`Delete a page </pages/delete-page/index>`